-Today, calendula remains popular and is cultivated around the world for both its cosmetic and medicinal uses.
+Today, calendula remains popular and is cultivated around the world for both its cosmetic and natural uses.
 In some cultures, it’s also used in cooking to add color and a subtle flavor to dishes.

 Is your skin dry or irritated?
 Calendula can help.
 The flowers of this plant are rich in triterpenoids, flavonoids, carotenoids, mucilage, essential oils, and saponins—all of which have a positive effect on the skin.